- Graduates with strong credit and income

 - Accepting applications for cosigner relief

-- Letting the student take over PLUS loans that their parents took out on your behalf
+- Letting the student take over PLUS loans that their parents took out on their behalf